akazukin5151/metroani/settings/README.md

 - `translations` (list[StationTranslation]) - A list of different translations for this station.
 See [StationTranslation](#StationTranslation)
 - `xy` (list[int]) - the position of the station name (when it is the next station)
 - `transfers` (list[list[LineTranslation]]) - The inner list is the line in different languages and their settings.
 The outer list is all the different lines that can be transferred to.
 See [LineTranslation](#LineTranslation)
+- `skip` (bool) - whether this station is skipped (ie, this train is a rapid service skipping a station served by a local/slower service)

 A visualization showing only Takadanobaba station on the Seibu-Shinjuku Line: